vianeyBE/CassBio.GWAS_Pipeline/README.md

 ## 8. Manhattan plots

 This R function generates a Manhattan plot(s) for a given set of GWAS results.
-The function takes scans whithin directories and takes as inputs the CSV file that contain the results of previous GWAS analyses.
-The function can also receive an optional CSV file to add extra information about the samples to the plot (categories, family, ect.)
-The output of the function is a PDF file with the plot.
+The function scans whithin directories and takes as inputs the CSV file that contain the results of previous GWAS analyses.
+The output of the function is a plot in html format made using `plotly` package.

 ### Usage